stephenbunch/redone/README.md

 const state = schema.cast();

 Autorun.start(() => {
-  console.log(state.foo.bar);
+  // Log 'bar' anytime 'foo' or 'bar' changes. console.log(state.foo.bar);
 });
 // 0

+// 'bar' is indestructible.
+Setting 'bar' to the string '5' results in
-state.foo.bar = '5';
+// casting the string to a number. state.foo.bar = '5';
 // 5

+// 'foo' is indestructible.
+Setting 'foo' to null results in casting null
-state.foo = null;
+// to an empty object with 'bar' set to 0. state.foo = null;
 // 0
 ```